pinecone-io/VSB/README.md

 with a key and supported value.
 Values can be `<# digits>n` for a random integer, `<# chars>s` for a random string, `<# chars>s<# strings>l` for a random list of strings, or `b` for a random boolean.

+For example, `--synthetic_metadata=id:10n` generates a metadata field `id` with a random 10-digit integer.
+`--synthetic_metadata=tags:5s10l` generates a metadata field `tags` with a list of 10 ranodm strings, each 5 characters long. `--synthetic_metadata=active:b` generates a metadata field `active` with a random boolean.

 You can see the full list of parameters by running `vsb --help`.

 `synthetic` workloads generate a fixed number of records and queries with the given distribution, then